hackclub/hackclub/workshops/login_auth/README.md

 You can also give a heading to your page using heading tags like `<h1>,<h2>,<h3>.....`.

-In this division, you will create two input fields for email and password using `<input>` tag with `type` `email` and `password` respectively and also assign IDs to both input fields `email_field` and `password_field` respectively.
+In this division, you will create two input fields for email and password using `<input>` tag with `type` `email` and `password` respectively and also assign IDs to both input fields, `email_field` and `password_field` respectively.

-Also you can add `placeholder` attribute which specifies a short hint that describes the expected value of a input field / textarea.
+Also, you can add the `placeholder` attribute, which specifies a short hint that describes the expected value of an input field / textarea.

 Here you will also create a button login using `<button>` tag and assign a onclick function `login()` to it and finally close your first division using `</div>`.